Find a module for your robot

 Local modules

-If you wish to add a module to your robot without uploading it to the Viam registry, you can add your module as a local module.
+If you wish to add a module to your machine without uploading it to the Viam registry, you can add your module as a local module.

 You can add your own custom modules as local modules, or you can add pre-built modules written by other Viam users.